NVlabs/flip/src/python/README.md

         Min: 0.003123
         Max: 0.962022
         Evaluation time: <t> seconds
-        FLIP error map location: <path/to/flipCudaDirectory/flip.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png>
+        FLIP error map location: <path/to/workingDirectory/flip.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png>
-        FLIP exposure map location: <path/to/flipCudaDirectory/exposure_map.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png>
+        FLIP exposure map location: <path/to/workingDirectory/exposure_map.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png>
   ```
 where `<t>` is the time it took to evaluate HDR-FLIP.
 In addition, you will now find the files `flip.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png` and `exposure_map.reference.test.67ppd.hdr.aces.m12.5423_to_p0.9427.14.png`
-in the directory containing the `flip[-cuda].exe` executable, and we urge you to inspect those, which will reveal where the errors in the test image are located.
+in the working directory, and we urge you to inspect those, which will reveal where the errors in the test image are located.